Cooking this steak in air fryer oven is going to be a real game changer for you! It definitely was for me!

 The best way to ensure perfect results is to use a meat thermometer.
 They're not at all expensive and I use one for all my meats.
 The chart at the bottom of the post is a gauge of timings and temperatures for added reference.

-The ideal time to pull your steak out is when it's about 5 degrees less than the ideal temperature.
-Since meat continues to cook for a few minutes after you're done cooking it, pulling it out at the exact temperature will mean an overdone steak by the time it's plated.
+The ideal time to take a steak out of the oven is when it's about 5 degrees less than the recommended temperature.
+The meat will continue to cook for a few minutes after this, so if you leave it for too long in the oven, it will end up being tough.

-Just place a loosely tented foil over the steaks to keep them warm.
+Just place a loosely tented foil over the steaks to keep them warm while they rest.

 A dollop of flavored butter at the time of serving takes your steak to the next level!
 My favorite is truffle butter or garlic butter, both available in most supermarkets.